 LOST AND DAMAGED ITEMS

-3) If an item has been lost and paid for and is then found and returned to the library within one month of payment, the library will refund the charge via Town check minus a $10 overdue fine.
+- If an item has been lost and paid for and is then found and returned to the library within one month of payment, the library will refund the charge via Town check minus a $10 processing fee.